luke4west/Image2Event/README.md

 python train.py -e
 ```

-Results stored in the "Inference" directory.
+Detection results will be stored in the "Inference" directory.

 ## Using TensorBoard